 If you ask me, sex toys are way better gifts than socks or body wash.
 Now I may be biased, considering I own hundreds of them and have been testing them and reviewing them for many years, but you know.
 The point is, I have OPINIONS about things that go on vulvas and in vaginas and butts, and even sometimes over penises.

-Today, I was on Sex Out Loud Radio telling the universe all about my top sex toy gift ideas — plus my tips for picking out a sex toy for someone else.
-As an accompaniment, here’s the written version — along with photos of the toys and links to my reviews.
+When I first wrote this post, it was after I was on Sex Out Loud Radio telling the universe all about my top sex toy gift ideas — plus my tips for picking out a sex toy for someone else.
+Each year, I update my recommendations.
+Below, you’ll find guidance and ideas, along with photos of the toys and links to my reviews.
 Everything you need to get giftin’!

 When picking out a vibrator for someone else, the key word you want to keep in mind is versatility.
 Don’t get something that has one speed, or even 3, if you ask me — it’s just a little bit too limiting.
 Also don’t get something that has a very very specific purpose or unusual shape, unless you know your recipient wants something that like that.

-In terms of versatility, my #1 pick is the Mona 2 vibrator from LELO.
-I’ve become so obsessed with this toy that I’m pretty sure everyone’s getting sick of hearing about it.
-But it covers all the bases: it’s rechargeable, strong, fully submersible in water, and the shape is just awesome.
-It has a bulbous end for excellent G-spot stimulation, but it’s also sort of tapered on one side, so it sits nicely between the labia when used clitorally.
-It also has incredible range in terms of vibration, so a person who doesn’t know how much power they need yet can find out.
+In terms of versatility, my #1 pick is the BMS Pillow Talk Sassy.
+I’m obsessed with this vibe because it covers all the bases: it’s rechargeable, strong, rumbly, fully submersible in water, and it doesn’t cost an arm and a leg!
+It has a bulbous end for excellent G-spot stimulation, but it performs wonderfully for clitoral stimulation (my choice).
+The Sassy also has incredible range in terms of vibration, so a person who doesn’t know how much power they need yet can find out.
+Perfect!

-Want a toy with similar versatility that doesn’t cost quite as much?
-Consider the We-Vibe Rave, OhMiBod Lovelife Cuddle, or PicoBong Moka.
-All have an impressive range of vibration intensities and effective shapes for internal or external use.
+You may also consider the LELO Mona 2, We-Vibe Rave, or OhMiBod Lovelife Cuddle.
+All these rechargeable toys have an impressive range of vibration intensities and effective shapes for internal or external use.
+The Mona 2 is an all-around winner, with a shape that fits nicely between the labia.
 The Rave is ideal for G-spot hunters or those wanting to explore long-distance play, as it has an app that can control it from afar.
-The rechargeable Cuddle and battery-operated Moka are even less expensive.
+The rechargeable Cuddle is simpler and smaller, at an appealing price point.

-Finally, I’d be remiss not to mention one of my favorite toys ever, the Magic Wand Rechargeable.
-This is a hefty workhorse of a vibrator, with a very broad head, large body, and intense vibrations sure to get me off in even the toughest situations.
+Finally, I’d be remiss not to mention one of my most loved toys ever, the Magic Wand Rechargeable.
+This is a hefty workhorse of a vibrator with a very broad head, large body, and intense vibrations sure to get me off in even the toughest situations.
 But!
-Just because I mentioned it here doesn’t mean it’s perfect for everyone.
-It’s awesome for those who need to cover a lot of surface area with a lot of oomph, but it’s not really for beginners or folks who prefer pinpoint stimulation.
+Not everyone wants that!
+It’s awesome for those who need to cover a lot of surface area with a lot of oomph, but it’s not for beginners or folks who prefer pinpoint stimulation.

 Tip #2: Use common sense and buy the toy for them, not yourself